XFox111/TabsAsideExtension/CONTRIBUTING.md

 Pull requests that fix typos are welcomed but please make sure it doesn't touch multiple feature areas, otherwise it will be difficult to review.
 Pull requests only fixing spell check errors in source code are not recommended.

 ## Thank You!
 Your contributions to open source, large or small, make great projects like this possible.
 Thank you for taking the time to contribute.

 ## Attribution
-This Contribution Guidelines are adapted from the [Contributing to VS Code](https://github.com/microsoft/vscode/blob/master/CONTRIBUTING.md)
+These Contribution Guidelines are adapted from the [Contributing to VS Code](https://github.com/microsoft/vscode/blob/master/CONTRIBUTING.md)